 We walked to the Carlsberg tour located at their old brewery and passed old workers cottages on the way.
 It was quite interesting seeing their history, which you can do self-guided.
 Garth enjoyed the museum geeking out seeing old typography and how the Carlsberg brand has developed over the years including losing a swastika logo in 1945.
 The museum also has a fantastic collection of beers, behind glass on rows of shelves, claiming to be the world’s largest collection of unopened beers!
 We tried to work out how just many different ones we’d tried!
 Phil loved the stable block and seeing the horses.

 The fun bit was when it came to tasting some booze! we got 2 free beers each, so that was probably worth the entry price.
 Outside in the courtyard was a horse drawn cart and a nice cafe serving you guessed it more beers!

 Smørrebrød & Eating Out

-The other restaurant we tried and recommend was Schønnemann, it’s a Copenhagen classic as it’s been open since 1877 serving smørrebrød.
+The other restaurant we tried and recommend was Schønnemann, it’s a Copenhagen institution as it’s been open since 1877 serving smørrebrød.

 But our favourite meal was at the Michelin-starred Kødbyens Fiskebar located in the meat packing district, just a short walk from Central Station.
 We chanced it and managed to book a table that night, normally you have to make a reservation well in advance.
-The meat packing area was very hip and there were other good looking restaurants, including BOB in the old Bosch factory, so we’d recommend heading here for eats.
+The meat packing area is very hip and there’s other good looking restaurants, including BOB in the old Bosch factory, so we’d recommend heading here for eats.

 Fairytale Borgs – The Rosenborg Castle